mvac7/SDCC_TEXTMODE_MSXROM_Lib/README.md

 Use them for developing MSX applications using Small Device C Compiler (SDCC).

-Two applications are included in the source code for testing and learning purposes.
+In the source code (\examples), you can find applications for testing and learning purposes.

 I have adapted a routine for converting a 16 Bits value to ASCII, extracted from the Baze collection [(WEB)](http://baze.sk/3sc/misc/z80bits.html#5.1), for printing numbers.